 The Ontario Centre of Excellence for Child and Youth Mental Health has listed The Connect Parent Group under their “Evidence In-Sight: Attachment based therapy for...Read More

-AHL will be presenting at the Prairie Child Welfare Symposium on October 26, 2016
+AHL Presented at the Prairie Child Welfare Symposium on October 26, 2016

-On Wednesday October 26th, 2016 Dr. Moretti will be presenting at the 8th Biennial Prairie Child Welfare Symposium in Winnipeg, Manitoba.
-The Reclaiming Connections...Read More
+On Wednesday October 26th, 2016 Dr. Moretti presented at the 8th Biennial Prairie Child Welfare Symposium in Winnipeg, Manitoba.
+The Reclaiming Connections Workshop also...Read More